connectrpc/connect-query-es/README.md

 ### Is this ready for production?

 Buf has been using Connect-Query in production for some time.
 Also, there is 100% mandatory test coverage in this project which covers quite a lot of edge cases.
-That said, this package is given a `v0.x` semver to designate that it's a new project, and we want to make sure the API is exactly what our users want before we call it "production ready".
-That also means that some parts of the API may change before `v1.0` is reached.

 ### Using BigInt with RPC inputs